English and Phonics

 - Develop confident speakers through varied and rich opportunities for speaking and listening, through our CLPE teaching sequences, as well as regular opportunities to perform to an audience across the entire EYFS and primary phase.

 Phonics and reading

 At Loddon Primary School we are passionate about reading.
 In partnership with you, we strive to develop our children as fluent readers.

 Reading at home as well as in school is the most effective and important way in which you can help your child develop a love of reading and a joy in books.

-We are currently updating our approach to Letters and Sounds and from September 2022, at Loddon Primary School, our chosen accredited programme for the delivery of phonics, high frequency words and to support early reading development in EYFS and KS1 will be Little Wandle – Letters and Sounds.
+From September 2022, at Loddon Primary School, our chosen accredited programme for the delivery of phonics, high frequency words and to support early reading development in EYFS and KS1 is Little Wandle – Letters and Sounds.

-More information about Little Wandle can be found at this website: Little Wandle information for parents
+More information about Little Wandle, along with some videos to help you support your child, can be found here: Little Wandle information for parents

 A FEW DEFINITIONS...